mglantz/magnusandmyriam.github.io/festivities_en.md

 ```

 # Where is the wedding?
-We are thrilled to invite you to an intimite and traditional Swedish farm, where we will celebrate together.
+The wedding will be at Magnus' family's farm, Brunnsta Gård, just ```north of Stockholm, in Sweden```.

 ![Brunnsta gård](assets/img/brunnstagard_overview.jpg)

-- The wedding will be at Magnus' family's farm, Brunnsta Gård, just ```north of Stockholm```.
+- We are thrilled to invite you to an intimite and traditional Swedish farm, where we will celebrate together.
 - Brunnsta Gård is located in Brunnsta, 35 minutes from Arlanda (Stockholm) airport and 45 minutes from Stockholm central station.
-- Find it on Google maps, here: https://goo.gl/maps/eZr5uCdtZGmvyNR56
+- Look at the location on Google maps, here: [https://goo.gl/maps/eZr5uCdtZGmvyNR56](https://goo.gl/maps/eZr5uCdtZGmvyNR56)

 ![Brunnsta gård restaurant](assets/img/brunnstagard.jpg)